Salim-Shady/DFA/WIP.md

 # To work on:
 * Two way connections have overlaps in connection number text
-* Connection to same node visuals not working
+* Connection to same node visuals are weird
 * ~~Be able to move nodes~~
   * ~~update the line connections when moving~~
 * ~~Implement transition box~~